-The Company's cash holdings are held in major currencies, which are EUR for the bigger part and USD in a lesser extent, comprising a mix of bank deposits and cash funds in a lower proportion.
+At 31 Dec 2023, the Company's cash holdings are held in major currencies, which are EUR for the bigger part and USD in a lesser extent, comprising a mix of bank deposits and cash funds in a lower proportion.
 The non-EUR balances are translated into EUR at the balance sheet closing rate.